December 2023

 Know before you go

 - Getting to Strasbourg is made easy with the extensive train network in Europe.
-We decided to fly into Paris and then take. a two hour train to Strasbourg.
+We decided to fly into Paris and then take a two hour train to Strasbourg.
 You can also fly into Frankfurt and take trains form there as well.
 If you are already in Europe or starting your Christmas Market journey in another city, Strasbourg is one of the major hubs and will be accessible wherever you are located.

 - Make sure if you have a credit card with no foreign transaction fee – highly recommend getting one if not – that will be fine for your trip.
 You can also take out euros to use as you will find some places that are cash only, but almost everywhere accepts credit cards.
 Stalls at the markets however will generally only take cash so make sure to hit an ATM when you arrive so you can make purchases.

-- Learn basic French or German phrases as a respect to the country you are visiting but you will not have an issue with finding English as many tourist come from all over the world to experience the Christmas Markets.
+- Learn basic French phrases as a respect to the country you are visiting but you will not have an issue with finding English as many tourist come from all over the world to experience the Christmas Markets.

-- Starting in 2023, if you are traveling international to any country in the Schengan Zone, you will have to complete a form prior to arrival, including a 7 euro application fee, for the ETIAS – European Travel Information and Authorization System.
+- Starting in 2025, if you are traveling international to any country in the Schengan Zone, you will have to complete a form prior to arrival, including a 7 euro application fee, for the ETIAS – European Travel Information and Authorization System.

 Where to stay?